-Workflow Type Description Conversation initiator workflow Defined to have conversation properties and a WebLogic Process Integrator start property.
+Workflow Type Description Conversation initiator workflow Defined to have conversation properties and a nonbusiness message start property.
 This type of workflow initiates and terminates the conversation.
 Conversation participant workflow Defined to have conversation properties and a business message start property.
 This type of workflow can join and exit the conversation but cannot initiate or terminate it.